NYSACAC Annual Conference

 Dear Greater New York Admissions Community, Friends, and Colleagues,

 On behalf of everyone at Mercy College, we are thrilled to host the 2021 NYSACAC Conference beginning on June 8!
 The NYSACAC Annual Conference has an incredible history of bringing us together to commemorate the end of another academic year, to celebrate our accomplishments and milestones, and to learn from one another.
 In a year that has been anything but normal, I hope this conference and community still feels like home to you.

-Rest assured that we are hard at work to create a conference experience that is welcoming, innovative, and, most importantly, safe but does not sacrifice the charm and engagement you have come to expect.
+Rest assured that we are hard at work to create a virtual conference experience that is welcoming, innovative, and, most importantly, does not sacrifice the learning, engagement and fun you have come to expect.
 And to speak frankly, given all of the challenges we have faced this year, we need this.